dotnet/AspNetCore.Docs/aspnetcore/signalr/configuration.md

 ### Switch to Newtonsoft.Json

-If you need features of `Newtonsoft.Json` that aren't supported in `System.Text.Json`, See [Switch to Newtonsoft.Json](xref:migration/22-to-30#switch-to-newtonsoftjson).
+If you need features of `Newtonsoft.Json` that aren't supported in `System.Text.Json`, see [Switch to Newtonsoft.Json](xref:migration/22-to-30#switch-to-newtonsoftjson).

 ### MessagePack serialization options